joedefen/crostini-kde-setup/README.md

 * Press the "Toggle Fullscreen" button (above the "5" key).
 * Press the "Overview" key (above the "6" key).

-`MaintMenu` offers a "smart" subset of this menu presenting only those options that are currently sensible to use:
+`MaintMenu` offers a "smart" subset of these menu options presenting only those that are sensible to use:
 ```

-=== MaintMenu: ChromeOS=v100 DebRelease=unstable Flatpak=off  ===
+=== MaintMenu: ChromeOS=v100 DebRelease=unstable Flatpak=off LibOfcLock=off ===

 Select maintenance task by using the leading character OR
       the direction keys and "Enter"

-> [q] Quit
+  [q] Quit
   [u] Update Linux -- run after ChromeOS update (at least)
   [r] Refresh Icons -- fix cases of icons becoming lost
   [f] Enable Flatpak -- w Discover support (more steps in README)
   [c] Cleanup Flatpak -- clean disk after uninstalling FlatPak apps
-  [F] Purge Flatpak -- remove FlatPak apps and disable its support
+  [p] Purge Flatpak -- remove FlatPak apps and disable its support
-  [L] Disable LibreOffice File Locking -- enable GDrive (more steps in README)
+  [l] Disable LibreOffice File Locking -- enable GDrive (more steps in README)
-  [T] Debian Testing -- switch to Testing release
+  [t] Debian Testing -- switch to Testing release
-  [S] Debian Unstable -- switch to Unstable release (a.k.a., Sid)
+  [s] Debian Unstable -- switch to Unstable release (a.k.a., Sid)
 ```
-You may have these choices:
+So, you will have have some choices:

 * **Quit** - *use this option* to exit MaintMenu which is available only when idle between operations; do **NOT** use other methods to close.